panhomyoung/phySAT/README.md

 # phySAT

-This is a SAT and AllSAT solver based on Semi-Tonser Product of matrices.
+This is a SAT and AllSAT solver based on Semi-Tenser Product of matrices.
 It can solve instances described in the conjunctive normal form (CNF) as well as circuit form.

 The SAT part is same as normal SAT solver.